 For “Web Design Trends to Watch for in 2017,” we chose to target all U.S. states due to the topic.
 Over the course of the weeklong ad campaign, we optimized the ads at least two times to generate the best results.
 With that being said, we have now achieved over 500 repins for this piece since February 2017.

-Following the previous example, this was a design we put together last year covering the same topic - web design trends.
+Following the previous example, this was a design we put together covering the same topic - web design trends.
 This infographic, in particular, is visually appealing while talking about other visually appealing elements of design.
-We took real web designs we capitalized on in the actual blog to give the user a taste of what they can expect to read and to intrigue them enough to repin, and potentially come back to or click right away.
+Our web designers took real web designs we capitalized on in the actual blog to give the user a taste of what they can expect to read and to intrigue them enough to repin, and potentially come back to or click right away.
 With that being said, the wood background helps enhance the visual elements making it more eye-catching.